Cindy and Barrett with RV in Montrose

 They can be!

-Thousand Trails is the membership we’ve gotten the most mileage out of.
-They offer “free stays” at resort-style RV parks chock full of amenities.
+Thousand Trails is the membership we got the most mileage out of while full-time RVing.
+It offers “free stays” at resort-style RV parks with a wide range of amenities.

-With Thousand Trails, you pay an upfront membership to be in the system and monthly fees.
-We’ve found, after all the upfront costs and fees, our “free” nights have balanced out to about $35/night, which is still cheaper than booking a spot without a membership at these parks.
+With Thousand Trails, you pay an upfront membership fee and monthly fees to be in the system.
+After all the upfront costs, we found that our “free” nights equated to about $35/night, which is still cheaper than booking a spot without a membership at these parks.

-So it’s worked out nicely for us, especially when seeing family in Florida because they have many locations close to my parents!
+So it’s worked out nicely for us, especially when we’re seeing family in Florida, where they have many locations close to my parents!

 Other membership programs worth looking into include Passport America and Harvest Hosts.